 Reviewed by Harvey De Roo

 On March 12, 2020, Cedar + Salt: Vancouver Island Recipes from Forest, Farm, Field, and Sea, by D.L.
 Acken and Emily Lycopolus, was one of five books shortlisted for the 2020 Bill Duthie Booksellers’ Choice Award of the BC and Yukon Book Prizes.
-Winners will be announced on September 19th at a gala event at the Pan Pacific Hotel in downtown Vancouver — Ed.
+Winners will be announced on September 19th — Ed.

 Is it that books published on the Pacific Northwest coast are particularly beautiful, or just any book with the photos of Danielle Acken and the food and prop styling of Aurelia Louvet?
-(See their earlier work in Jana Roerick’s The Little Island Bake Shop.
+(Editor’s note: See their earlier work in Jana Roerick’s The Little Island Bake Shop.
 Figure.1, 2019 — Ormsby Review, No. 564).

 First, the theme—a celebration of Vancouver Island and its myriad varieties of food — makes for a book that provides a rich sense of place.
 And a magic place it is, too.
 Vancouver Island and the Gulf Islands lying between it and the mainland are unique — a combination of down-to-earth small farmers and urban escapees, many of them descendants of the hippies of the sixties and seventies, trailing their gentleness and good back-to-the-land attitudes.
 So, it’s real, tangible, funky, local, with farm stands along every road, farmers’ markets in every town and village, and a sense of ecological sustainability emanating from the landscape.
 Add to this the stunning beauty of the coastline, the mountains and valleys, the fields and forests that still abound, with their microclimates and distinctive characters.